 Eligibility Teachers and Certified Administrators - A Teacher or Certified Administrator retiring under the Connecticut State Teachers Retirement System shall be eligible to receive health benefits for self and spouse.

-Cost Sharing All retirees pay 100% of the premiums less the amount paid to the Town by the Teachers' Retirement Board.
-Plan of Coverage Various medical, dental, and pharmaceutical plans depending on whether retirement is prior to age 65 or after 65.
+Cost Sharing All retirees pay 100% of the premiums less the amount paid to the Town by the retirement is prior to age 65 or after 65.